Five reasons why you should trash your

 2. Traditional keyboards lead to RSI's and CTS

-When your muscles and tendons are under pressure for hours each day, they can suffer minor tears and other injuries, which leads to swelling in the area.
-These type of injuries are called Repetitive Strain Injuries, or RSIs.
+When your muscles and tendons are under pressure for hours each day, they can suffer minor tears and other injuries, which lead to swelling in the area.
+These types of injuries are called Repetitive Strain Injuries, or RSIs.
 When the swelling pressures the carpal tunnel nerve, it can lead to pain, fatigue, weak grip, and tingling.
 This is called Carpal Tunnel Syndrome (CTS).
 Left untreated, CTS can require surgery to alleviate these symptoms.

 It’s not just Carpal Tunnel either.
 In the human body, everything is connected.
 Pain and poor positioning in your wrist can affect your entire forearm, which in turn affects your upper arm, which in turn affects your upper body, neck, and even the cranial muscles around your head.
 This can cause neck and shoulder aches as well as headaches.
 And if you’re hunched over that keyboard all day, symptoms only worsen.
 In this way, a problem that starts small can become very big, very quickly.